2022 college graduation statistics

 Graduating with student loan debt

-Statista estimates that in 2018-19, 55 percent of U.S. college graduates had some form of student loan debt.
-Rising college tuition has meant that many students need to take on debt for their education.
-In fact, the Peter G. Peterson Foundation found that after adjusting for inflation, federal student loan debt alone increased sevenfold from 1995 to 2017.
+Almost 44 million Americans have outstanding student loan debt.
+Rising college tuition has meant that many students must take on debt for their education.
+The Peter G. Peterson Foundation found that after adjusting for inflation, federal student loan debt increased sevenfold from 1995 to 2017.

 Data from the Association of Public and Land-Grant Universities shows that among those with student debt who received an undergraduate degree from a public four-year institution, the largest percentage of students graduated with debt of less than $20,000.
 However, the next-largest group of students graduated with more than $30,000 in debt.